ashley-ferreira/ashley-ferreira.github.io/_pages/awards.md

 <img src="../images/CASST.jpeg" alt="Image 1" style="max-width: 38.3%; display: inline-block;">
 <img src="../images/SheHacks.jpeg" alt="Image 2" style="max-width: 59%; display: inline-block;">

-# General Awards
+## Highlight

+* Digital Government Community Award for Excellence in Data and Information Stewardship (2024, awarded to team I was part of)
+    * "This award recognizes an individual or group for outstanding achievement in data and information stewardship"
+    * Specifically awarded to Alouette-1 project contributors at the CSA which was the predominant project I worked on during my time there

+## Academics

 * University of Waterloo Science IDEAL Scholar Cobalt Medal (2024)
     * "IDEAL Scholars are graduating undergraduate students who participated in activities that go above and beyond their course load during their undergraduate degrees."
     * One of the 8 inaugural students from my graduating class to be awarded the highest level of the IDEAL (Innovation, Discovery, Engagement, Application, and Leadership) Scholar medallion

-* Digital Government Community Award for Excellence in Data and Information Stewardship (2024, awarded to team I was part of)
-    * "This award recognizes an individual or group for outstanding achievement in data and information stewardship"
-    * Specifically awarded to Alouette-1 project contributors at the CSA which was the predominant project I worked on during my time there
+* University of Waterloo Term Distinction (2023 & 2024)
+    * For my final year research project on self-supervised learning and astronomy

 ## Fellowships & Scholarships